uphy/obsidian-reminder/docs/src/guide/integration-google-calendar.md

 # Google Calendar Integration

-## How to synchronize
+## How to Sync

+To synchronize with Google Calendar, follow these steps:

-In the command pallete, run `Start Google Calendar synchronization`.
-This opens Google authentication page on your browser.
-After you logged in to the Google, follow the guide and click the `Open Obsidian` button.
+1. Open the command palette and execute `Start Google Calendar synchronization`.
+This action will prompt your default web browser to open the Google authentication page.
+2. Sign in to your Google account if prompted.
+Follow the on-screen instructions and grant the necessary permissions.
+3. Once authenticated, click the `Open Obsidian` button.

-When you click the button, Obsidian opens and you will get the notice saying `Successfully logged in to Google`.
-After that, select or create a calendar list to be synchronized.
+4. Upon clicking the button, Obsidian will open, and you'll receive a notification confirming that you have successfully logged in to Google.
+5. After logging in, choose an existing calendar or create a new one that you wish to synchronize with Obsidian.